GoreLab/sorghum-multi-trait/README.md

 # Folder 'notes'

-Just for saving less important files, and also so save notes related to the project
+Just for saving less important files, and also so save notes related to the project.

 # Folder 'sublime'